11 Questions to Ask Yourself About Change

 “Control your own destiny or someone else will.”
 Jack Welch

-If you are a salesperson, what are you doing differently to ensure that meet your targets in 2015?
+If you are a salesperson, what are you doing differently to ensure that meet your targets next year?
 You can be sure that someone out there wants to eat your lunch, how are you going to combat that?
 How are you going to take market share from your competitors?

 If you are a business owner or a leader of any kind you need to be aware of your environment and adapt to the inevitable changes affecting you and your business.

-Skills shortages associated with the professions are a growing issue, but that may come with high unemployment in the unskilled labor market because of the attraction to offshore manufacturing.
+Skills shortages associated with the professions are a growing issue, but that may come with high unemployment in the unskilled labor market because of the attraction to offshore manufacturing, robotics and AI.

 “Enterprises that do not adapt are in for a lot of trouble.”
 John McCallum